2022 Guide to Student Housing in Seoul

 Benefits And Downsides

-Goshiwons often offer some variety of free food.
+Goshiwons often offer a variety of free food.

 Goshiwons are great for a few reasons, primarily because they are cheap and easy to manage.
-This is because utilities such as internet, and water are usually covered in your rent.
+This is because utilities such as internet and water are usually covered in your rent.
 Goshiwons are also very easy to move in and out of.
-Often you can find a room (and move in) all in the same day.
+Often you can find a room (and move in) all on the same day.

 Further, goshiwons come furnished and will usually contain furniture such as a bed, desk, and shelves.
 Sometimes they will also come with a fridge, but this depends on the particular goshiwon.

 The biggest downside is that goshiwons usually have strict rules.
-Rules such as no visitors, being quiet, and not allowing food in the rooms.
+Rules including banning visitors, requiring tenants to be silent, and having gender-separated floors are not uncommon.
 Everything depends on the specific goshiwon, but, commonly, they will have many rules to ensure the comfort of everyone in the building.

-Another factor to consider is that goshiwons can be quiet dirty at times.
+Another factor to consider is that goshiwons can be quite dirty at times.
 This is definitely not the case for every goshiwon, but there are dirty rooms out there.
-Due to this, it is important to ALWAYS view the room before signing a contract.
+Due to this, it is essential to ALWAYS view the room before signing a contract.
 This is the same for all housing but is particularly important for goshiwons.

 My single biggest piece of advice for those moving to Korea is to inspect the housing before signing a contract.